Ewall24/Crowdfunding_ETL/README.md

         Option 1: Use Python dictionary methods.

-        Option 2: Use regular expressions.

-    If you chose Option 1, complete the following steps:
+       complete the following steps:

     Import the contacts.xlsx file into a DataFrame.

+  # Read the data into a Pandas DataFrame
+crowdfunding_info_df = pd.read_excel('Resources/crowdfunding.xlsx')
+crowdfunding_info_df.head()

+# Get a brief summary of the crowdfunding_info Dataframe
+crowdfunding_info_df.info()

 	Iterate through the DataFrame, converting each row to a dictionary.

 	Iterate through each dictionary, doing the following:
             Extract the dictionary values from the keys by using a Python list comprehension.

 	    Add the values for each row to a new list.

 	Create a new DataFrame that contains the extracted data.

         Split each "name" column value into a first and last name, and place each in a new column.
+# Assign the category and subcategory values to category and subcategory columns.
+crowdfunding_info_df[['category', 'subcategory']] = crowdfunding_info_df['category & sub-category'].str.split('/', expand=True)

+crowdfunding_info_df.head()

     Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.
+# Export the DataFrame as a CSV file.
+campaign_cleaned.to_csv("Resources/campaign.csv", index=False)

+# Iterate through the contact_info_df and convert each row to a dictionary.
+import json
+dict_values = []

+# Iterate through the DataFrame and convert each row to a dictionary
+dict_values = [json.loads(row) for row in contact_info_df['contact_info']]

+# Print out the list of values for each row.
+print(dict_values[0:10])
+# Print out the list of values for each row.
+print(dict_values)

 ### Check that your final DataFrame resembles the one in the following image: